5803emma/mhphotography-ms4/README.md

 I set up Continous Integration which automated testing for every app using Travis.
 By creating a .travis.yml file and also linking my GitHub repository to my Travis account I was able to achieve this.
 The Travis Markdown allowed me to see easily whether my code was passing or failing.
 Each time new code was pushed to Github it was Travis Tested.
 #

 I used Chrome DevTools to check the responsiveness of my application.
-I checked that the media queries were operating on all screens from Samsung S5 to Desktop without any issues.
 #

 I conducted manual testing as a user by;